Jcrowley/ush_manual/README.md

-Ushahidi Toolkit
+Ushahidi Manual

-This site is the nascent toolkit for the Ushahidi v.3 release in 2014.
-It is being built based on previous work plus lessons learned over the past several years of deployments.
+This site is the nascent User Manual for the Ushahidi v.3 release in 2014.
+It is being built based on interviews with the core Ushahidi developers, interviews with the Ushahidi community, and readings of previous documentation (and its shortcomings).
+It will be built here in the open over the summer of 2014.

+________

+This site is built on Jekyll/GitHub Pages, using the theme Flex.
+Per the MIT License for Flex, the following text is cited in this README file.

+________
 About Flex, the theme for this site

 Flex is a responsive, flexible, [Jekyll](http://jekyllrb.com) theme.